whs-dot-hk/blog/content/posts/cuda-11-3-1-released.md

   - Cuda
   - Releases
 ---
 Cuda 11.3.1 is out.
-Download with
+Download with the following command

 ```sh
 cd ~/Downloads